TheMetaGuy/Type-Analyser/readme.md

 ## **Usage**

-Here are descriptions along with some examples of Type-Master usage.
+Here are descriptions along with some examples of TypeAnalyser usage.

 ## **`getTypeOf( object )`**